 Patients may also receive a text message with a link to a screening survey on the day before their visit or surgery depending on their provider.
 We ask that you please fill it out ahead of time to help expedite the screening process.

-All clinical areas are continually cleaned to the highest standards.
+All clinical areas are continually cleaned and disinfected to the highest standards.
 Indeed, our infection control policies set the standard for others to follow.
 Here is how we are cleaning individual spaces: